 Anxiety Attacks Are Preventable

 Anxiety attacks are often caused by an anxiety disorder.
 But the symptoms of an anxiety attack can be confusing.
 If you haven't yet, take the 7-minute anxiety test I developed to give you an idea of if you're in need of panic attack help.

 Anxiety attacks often peak after about 10 minutes and then there is a slow but clear decline in the anxiety symptoms, usually followed by a feeling of being drained or stressed.
 Many people wonder how to stop panic attacks from getting out of control.
 It's extremely difficult to stop the attack itself, but there are some fast ways to prevent the attack from being as severe.
 These include:

 - Breathing Exercises Many of the worst panic attack symptoms come from poor breathing.
 There are several breathing exercises designed to get your breathing under control.
 One involves closing your eyes and imagine you're trying to blow on a candle.
 Your goal is not to blow the flame out, but rather to blow it softly enough that it flickers without blowing out.

-- Call/Tell Someone One of the issues that makes panic attacks more severe is getting stuck inside your own head with your own thoughts.
+- Call/Tell Someone One of the issues that makes panic attacks more severe is getting stuck in your own head with your own thoughts.
 If you have a friend with you, tell them what you're feeling and talk to them.
 If you have someone to call, call them and tell them about it.
 These also serve as sufficient distractions to make panic attacks less severe.

 - Walk Around It's also important that you try to get up and walk around.
 Walking provides visual stimulation and improves blood and air flow.
-Running is ideal, but many people find it very hard to run during a panic attack so it's generally not recommended.
+Running is ideal, but many people find it very hard to run during a panic attack so it's not recommended.

 These won't stop the panic attack altogether - for that you need panic attack treatments - but they will reduce the severity of the panic attack, and an anxiety attack that is less severe is generally easier to cope with.